mucommander/mucommander/readme.txt

 Bug fixes:
  - Fixed SFTP connections which could not be established to some servers not supporting the 'password' authentication method
  - Windows UNC network paths (those starting with \\) are now properly handled, fixing startup problems under Windows if the user home is located on a network share
+ - Paths to archive entries can now be properly resolved when entered in the location field
+ - Paths to SMB folders entered in the location field do not need to end with '/' anymore
  - Improved focus management, fixing some previous focus issues
  - Fixed drive popup which doesn't immediately reflect bookmark changes
  - Fixed .GZ files not opened when extension is upper-cased
  - GZ files inside Tar archives can now be properly opened
  - Archive entries properly refreshed when an archive is being browsed and the archive file has changed
+ - Fixed archive file staying locked when creation was interrupted because of an error
  - Fixed 'Sort by date'/'Sort by size' not properly sorting files that have the same date or size, these are now sorted by name
  - Preferences XML file now properly indented
  - Removed Preferences from 'File' menu under Mac OS X (already present in the Apple menu)
  - Fixed same directory which could be added several times in a row to history
  - Fixed HTTP errors and redirections not handled properly when browsing a website
+ - Fixed improper error message when trying to create a file in an HTTP folder
  - Fixed drive button shrinking when browsing a folder with a long path
+ - Email addresses can now be used as passwords
  - Fixed FTP overwrite problem which would cause the destination file to be renamed to filename.1
  - Fixed a bug in menu bar which could prevent some shortcuts from working properly
  - Added missing keyboard shortcut to 'Go to parent' menu item